-ECN Capital Corp. ("ECN Capital" or the "Company") is a leading provider of business services to North American based banks, credit unions, life insurance companies, pension funds and investment funds (collectively its "Partners").
-ECN Capital originates, manages and advises on credit assets on behalf of its Partners, specifically consumer (manufactured housing and recreational vehicle and marine) loans and credit card receivables.
-Its Partners are seeking high quality assets to match with their deposits or other liabilities.
-These services are offered through three operating businesses: Triad Financial Services, Inc. ("Triad Financial Services"), Source One Financial Services, LLC ("Source One"), and Kessler Financial Services ("KG").
+ECN Capital Corp. ("ECN Capital" or the "Company") is a leading provider of business services to North American-based banks, credit unions, life insurance companies, pension funds and investment funds (collectively, its "Partners").
+ECN Capital originates, manages and advises on credit assets on behalf of its Partners, specifically consumer (manufactured housing and recreational vehicle and marine) loans and commercial (inventory finance or floorplan) loans.
+Its Partners are seeking high-quality assets to match with their deposits, term insurance or other liabilities.
+These services are offered through two operating segments: (i) Manufactured Housing Finance, and (ii) Recreational Vehicle and Marine("RV and Marine") Finance.
 Headquartered in South Florida and Toronto, the registered office is located at 161 Bay Street, Suite 2800, Toronto, Ontario, Canada.
-ECN Capital has approximately 460 employees and operates principally in the U.S. The Company is a public corporation and trades on the Toronto Stock Exchange ("TSX") under the symbol "ECN."
+ECN Capital has approximately 560 employees and operates principally in the U.S. The Company is a public corporation and trades on the Toronto Stock Exchange ("TSX") under the symbol "ECN."